Bayesian Knockoff Filter: Numerical Experiments

 As our BKF is a Bayesian approach for feature selection, we also compare it with existing Bayesian variable selection approaches, including the commonly used spike-and-slab regression, Bayesian Lasso, horseshoe estimator and recent IBSS procedure \citep{Wang2020}, to demonstrate the advantage of our method in controlling the proportion of false discoveries.
 In particular, for the spike-and-slab regression, Bayesian Lasso and horseshoe estimator, we compute the estimator $\hat{\mathcal{S}}$ using the thresholding procedure with threshold 0.5.
 For IBSS, the estimator $\hat{\mathcal{S}}$ is obtained via the greedy algorithm in Section \ref{bfdr} by substituting posterior probabilities $P(H_{0j}|\textbf{D})$ with $1-\text{PIP}_j$, where $\text{PIP}_j$ follows Definition 3.12 in \citet{Wang2020}.

-Figures \ref{fig:n100fdrb}--\ref{fig:p100fdr_b} display the performances of all Bayesian approaches in low-dimensional settings, where only BKF can control FDR under the desired level $\alpha=0.1$.
-The IBSS procedure would reduce the proportion of false discoveries as sample size increases, signal strength amplifies or feature correlation decreases, while FDRs of the Bayesian Lasso and horseshoe estimator are always out of control.
+Figures \ref{fig:n100fdrb}--\ref{fig:p100fdr_b} display the performances of all Bayesian approaches in low-dimensional settings, where only BKF can control the FDR under the desired level $\alpha=0.1$.
+The IBSS procedure would reduce the proportion of false discoveries as the sample size increases, the signal strength amplifies or the feature correlation decreases, while FDRs of the Bayesian Lasso and horseshoe estimator are always out of control.
 Although the performance of IBSS is acceptable in low-dimensional settings, its estimator deteriorates for high-dimensional data, as shown in Figure \ref{fig:p100fdr_b}.
-The IBSS procedure possesses lower power and larger FDR, suggesting its weakness in FDR control for high-dimensional settings.
-On the other hand, our BKF is robust in FDR control and true signal discovery regardless of the dimensionality and the number of non-null features.
+The IBSS procedure possesses lower power and larger FDR, suggesting its weakness in controlling the FDR for high-dimensional settings.
+On the other hand, our BKF is robust in the FDR control and true signal discovery regardless of the dimensionality and the number of non-null features.